mschlenker/lesslinux-builder/README.md

 **Legacy: Yellow** Build with `--legacy` - this uses headers and kernels from the 3.18.x LTS series.

 **Stable: Green**  Build with neither  `--legacy` nor `--unstable`.
-Works mostly, need some fine tuning, only issues with applications using cogl (some Gnome games).
-Has been updated to kernel 4.1.1, but kernel configuration might receive some fine tuning.
+Works quite good, need some fine tuning.
+Has been updated to kernel 4.1.11, but kernel configuration might receive some fine tuning.
 Minor issues with some games that use cogl and clutter.

 **Unstable: Red** Build with `--unstable`.
-Just stage02 files.
-No matching pkg_content yet!
+No changes yet.
+Will soon be updated but with stage02 only.

 ## Checking out